deathmage934/atlaslc/README.md

 * [Example commands](#example-commands)

 ### Description:
 Using a table of SN names, RA, and Dec, atlaslc logs into the ATLAS machines and retrieves the SN light curve data.
-You will need a table containing your **SN names, RA and Dec for each SN, and your username and password** for the ATLAS machines.
+You will need a table containing your **SN names and your username and password** for the ATLAS machines.

 ### Installation:
 * Download all code.